-In conclusion, the likelihood of a fire is at a medium level of risk prior to the implementation of the action plan because of the normal fire hazards that have been highlighted within the risk assessment.
+In conclusion, the likelihood of a fire is at a low level of risk because of the negligible potential fire hazards that exist within the building.

-After considering the use of the premise and the occupants within the block, the consequences for life safety in the event of a fire would be slight harm.
-This is due to there being a Stay Put Unless policy and sufficient compartmentation to include FD30s rated fire doors to flat entrances & communal doors, combined with suitable smoke detection to LD2 standard within flats and an L4 fire alarm system.
+After considering the use of the premise and the occupants within the building, the consequences for life safety in the event of a fire would be slight harm.
+This is due to there being a Stay Put Unless policy and sufficient compartmentation to include FD30s rated fire doors to flat entrances & communal doors, combined with suitable smoke detection to LD1 standard within flats and an L3 fire alarm system.
 The service cupboards doors are FD30s and FD60 to the electrical installation room.

-Overall the level of risk at the time of this FRA is tolerable, this will be lowered to trivial once recommended actions have been completed.
+Overall, the level of risk at the time of this FRA is trivial.

-A suitable risk-based control plan should involve effort and urgency that is proportional to risk.
+A suitable risk-based control plan (where applicable) should involve effort and urgency that is proportional to risk.
 The following risk- based control plan is based on one that has been advocated for general health and safety risks: